-With the expansion of Web3 and virtual worlds, the In the STO domain, we are building up an ST issuance track boundary between real and digital becomes blurrier, and the record mainly in real estate, investing in joint infrastructure with digital twin world, in which people move between both worlds other companies and developing operational design that is without realizing it, becomes a reality.
-With the prospect of the combined with blockchain technology with an eye on development of digital economies centered on tokens, the automating financial functions through the development of needs for secure administration and investment of new digital distributed ledger technology. assets in addition to real assets have been growing.
-In addition, in order to acquire and accumulate know-how in
+With the expansion of Web3 and virtual worlds, the boundary between real and digital becomes blurrier, and the digital twin world, in which people move between both worlds without realizing it, becomes a reality.
+With the prospect of the development of digital economies centered on tokens, the needs for secure administration and investment of new digital assets in addition to real assets have been growing.

-In order to become a trust group that administers and the crypto asset domain, where asset administration needs are manages all kinds of real and digital assets, we have been rapidly expanding, we have been preparing to launch custody operations by investing in and dispatching personnel to a new promoting specific initiatives such as commercialization of Security Token Offering (STO) and crypto asset custody. company (JADAT).
+In order to become a trust group that administers and manages all kinds of real and digital assets, we have been promoting specific initiatives such as commercialization of Security Token Offering (STO) and crypto asset custody.